 Kingston University is proud to have a diverse and varied workforce.
 We welcome applications regardless of gender, race, ethnic origin, sexual orientation, disability or religious belief.
 Candidates with a disability may find the supporting disabled job applicants (PDF) information useful.
 For more information on our approaches to encouraging an inclusive environment, please see our equality, diversity and inclusion pages and take a look at our One Kingston strategy.

-We recommend saving your information in a word processing package first, so you can check all details before copying into the online application.
+We recommend saving your information in a document, so you can check all details before copying into the online application.

 A maximum of two documents to support your application, including your CV, can accompany the online information requested.